XvisionAS/FieldTwin-Integration-Demo/scripts/python/README.md

 ### batch-modify-metadata-value

-This tool examines every staged asset in a subproject and resets the stored value of all their metadata entries for a given "vendor ID".
+This tool examines connections, staged assets, layers and wells in a subproject and changes the value of all metadata entries that match a given "vendor ID".
 The vendor ID is an optional part of the metadata field definition, set up in FieldTwin Admin.
 FutureOn's standard metadata library defines vendor IDs with the prefix `Std.`.

 :warning: Run this tool against a test project so that you do not overwrite good data.

 ```
-python3 batch-modify-metadata-value-of-staged-assets.py  <PROJECT_ID>          <SUBPROJECT_ID>       <VENDOR_ID>  <METADATA_VALUE>
+python3 batch-modify-metadata-value.py  <PROJECT_ID>          <SUBPROJECT_ID>       <VENDOR_ID>  <METADATA_VALUE>
-python3 batch-modify-metadata-value-of-staged-assets.py  -MuVwueeyoYvwUw2eIra  -MuVwueeyoYvwUw2eIrb  Std.Service  "Production"
+python3 batch-modify-metadata-value.py  -MuVwueeyoYvwUw2eIra  -MuVwueeyoYvwUw2eIrb  Std.Service  "Production"
 ```